OutSystems/docs-product/src/develop/ui/screen-templates-create/intro.md

 ## Creating a Custom Screen Templates Module

-To add new Screen Templates to your environment, you first need at least one clone of [Custom Screen Templates Web](<https://www.outsystems.com/forge/component-overview/5089/custom-screen-templates-web>) or [Custom Screen Templates Mobile](<https://www.outsystems.com/forge/component-overview/5060/custom-screen-templates-mobile>).
+To add new Screen Templates to your environment, you first need at least one clone of [Custom Screen Templates Reactive] (https://www.outsystems.com/forge/component-overview/7127/custom-screen-templates-reactive), [Custom Screen Templates Traditional Web](<https://www.outsystems.com/forge/component-overview/5089/custom-screen-templates-web>) or [Custom Screen Templates Mobile](<https://www.outsystems.com/forge/component-overview/5060/custom-screen-templates-mobile>).

 1. In Service Studio, go to the **outsystems** tab and search for **Custom Screen Templates**.
 There are three components in the results list: one for Mobile Apps, one for Reactive Apps, and one for Web Apps.